KehaoXu/Balanced_Networks/README.md

-# Biological Balanced Network Simulation
+# Biological Balanced Networks Simulation

 This project aims to study the asynchronous and irregular dynamics in cortical circuits using a balanced network model.
 The project builds a network composed of three neuronal populations—excitatory $E$, inhibitory $I$, and an external input $X$—to explore neuronal dynamics, input noise statistics, and the relationship between theoretical predictions and simulation results.